noraworld/pulsewire-conf/README.md

 Here is a list of known issues that I'm not sure how to deal with so far.

 * The sound gets occasionally choppy
-* Sound vanishes even though a device makes the sound
+* Sound vanishes even though a device continues to make the sound
 * An iPhone can't recognize its microphone in some apps when it's connected to PulseAudio